Pirating FM Radio

 There are various how-to guides available online that can help you with determining the best location for your transmission tower.

 2. Studio Hardware

 A basic studio, consisting of at least four program/sound sources, is about all you need to start broadcasting.
-These, combined with software discuss later, are all that is needed to get your audio source perfect for transmission.
+These, combined with software, are all that is needed to get your audio source perfect for transmission.

 Generally, a professional studio will include analogue/digital mixing decks, microphones to for announcers, headsets, portable audio capture devices, smart phones, laptops, soundproofing gear, relevant furniture, and maybe an on-air light to let others in the studio know your mic is on.

 While PhunkyRide.com does not endorse any particular product or vendor on the market, the equipment I use not only provides for high quality output and programming but also portable.
 I can move my entire studio in less than 10 minutes.